Hmong language: In popular culture

 The 2008 film Gran Torino by Clint Eastwood features a large American Hmong speaking cast.
 The screenplay was written in English and the actors improvised the Hmong parts of the script.
 The decision to cast Hmong actors received a positive reception in Hmong communities.
 The film also gained recognition and collected awards such as the Ten Best Films of 2008 from the American Film Institute and a César Award in France for Best Foreign Film.

+Films

+The following films feature the Hmong language: